jaleach/Like-Button/Readme.md

 ## Like Button

-> Assignment like me button
+> Assignment like me button built with Angular

 ## Usage